 Given the extraordinary \$295 million remaining unmet need amount in the State's housing sector, West Virginia is allocating \$71,899,250 towards a single-family owner-occupied housing repair program with a focus on prioritizing low-to-moderate income households who received a high amount of flood damage.
-The State has been deliberate in calculating the unmet housing need in the affected areas and designing programs which seek to meet those specific needs.
+The State has been deliberate in calculating the unmet housing need in the affected areas and designed programs which seek to meet those specific needs.
 Given the limited amount of funding, the State utilized SoVI® scores of affected areas to pinpoint the most vulnerable residents with an unmet housing need; the priorities of the housing programs will ensure these populations are served first.
 West Virginia believes that providing funding to the most vulnerable populations first will be the most effective recovery model to deliver with limited funds.

 The State is allocating \$16,000,000 for a rental housing repair program with a focus on prioritizing those properties that are occupied by low-to-moderate income tenants and received a high amount of flood damage.
 Utilizing FEMA renter data and interviewing local housing authorities confirms the post-flood need for safe, sanitary, affordable rental housing, particular Section 8 housing.
 Thus, the State will prioritize funding to rental property owners with low-to-moderate income tenants and Section 8 recipient households.
 Again, by targeting recovery efforts to the most vulnerable, the State believes it will deliver the most effective program with the limited funds available to it.
+The State will designate \$12,440,000 as the State's required non-federal local match required under FEMA's Hazard Mitigation Grant Program.
+Through an extensive outreach initiative, the State has identified eligible households and will coordinate all aspects of administering the programs including applicant intake, case management and construction work, where applicable.